What does “zettai” mean in Japanese?

 - wo – を : a case particle used to make the object word in a sentence.
 In the example, this is used after “yakusoku” to make the object in the sentence.

 - mamoru – 守る (まもる) : a verb meaning ‘to save’, ‘to keep’, ‘to defend’, or such in Japanese.
-In the example, this works as a part of the commonly-used expression, “yakusoku wo mamoru”, which means ‘to keep a promise’ in Japanese.
+In the example, this works as a part of the commonly-used phrase, “yakusoku wo mamoru”, which literally means ‘to keep a promise’ in Japanese.

 Summary

 - zettai – 絶対 (ぜったい) : a noun, but quite often used as an adverb to say ‘absolutely’, ‘definitely’, or such in Japanese.
-These two kanji characters literally mean a thing which cannot be compared to the other things.
-Native speakers quite often use this as an adverb to make an extremely emphasized expression.
-When they use this as a noun, it refers to something which cannot be compared to the other things.
+These two kanji characters literally refer to a thing which cannot be compared to the other things.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
+A thing which cannot make a pair is most likely something which cannot be compared to the other things.
+Indeed, when native speakers use this as a noun, it refers to something which cannot be compared to the other things.

 Hope my explanations are understandable and helpful for Japanese learners.